On the ergodic Waring--Goldbach problem: Applications

 Also define their tail maximal functions similarly to $\ergodicaverage_{>R} \transferfxn$.

 Our estimates on the error term in Theorem~\ref{thm:approximation_formula} transfer over to show that

-for all large, positive $C_1$, so that choosing $R$ sufficiently large we may make this arbitrarily small.
+for all large $B_1 > 0$, so that choosing $R$ sufficiently large we may make this arbitrarily small.
 This shows that the averages are equiconvergent with the main term.
-Lemmas~\ref{lemma:main_term:ell2} and \eqref{eq:mainterm:9} (applied with $p=2$) combine to give for $q,\bfq > Q$ we have
+Lemmas~\ref{lemma:analytic_part} and \ref{lemma:main_term:ell2} and a version of \eqref{eq:mainterm:8} for $p=2$ combine to give

 for some positive $C_2$ when $\dimension \geq \max\{\dimension_1(\degree),\dimension_2(\degree)\}$.

 Our final proposition completes the proof of Theorem~\ref{thm:pointwise_ergodic}.
 This is the only place where the vanishing of the rational spectrum is used. \begin{prop} If $\epsilon>0$, then there exists a radius $R = R(\mfxn;\epsilon,\bigmodulus) \in \acceptableradii$ sufficiently large such that for all $q, \bfq \leq \bigmodulus$, $a \in U_{q}$ and $\bfa \in U_{\bfq}$,